parthbadani/assessments-preqin/README.md

 # assessments-preqin

 Hello!
-Thank you for taking my application to the next level.
+Thank you for taking my candidacy to the next level.
 Please see "PreqinAPI" for the backend and "preqin-ui" for the frontend implementation of the assignment.
 For e2e testing, please ensure API project is started before running the UI project.

-Backend Setup:
+## Backend Setup:
 The API is built using .Net 8 as the target framework.
 Therefore, it is recommended to build and run the project locally using Visual Studio 2022 IDE.

-Architecture:
+### Architecture:
 Onion architecture is followed (using N-layer architecture style).
-Outer layer, Presentation is dependent on Service layer which inturn is dependent on the Persistence layer to fetch data from the database.
+Outer layer, Presentation is dependent on Service layer which inturn is dependent on the Domain (repository) layer to fetch data from the database.
 Dependency Injection pattern is used to inject the dependent objects via constructor.

 The solution PreqinAPI has 4 projects:
-1. Presentation: to host the API and load Swagger page.
+1. Presentation: to host the API and Swagger page.
 2. Service: service layer for business logic (if needed).
 3. Repository: persistence layer to fetch required data.
 4. Common: this is meant to host commonly used features, helper methods, extension methods, etc which can be used by the above layers.
 In this case, it is hosting model classes and some hardcoded data.